Who are the men that pick for scraps amongst the ruins at the end of history?

 It's genuinely how I feel about it.

-Sorry, just can I quickly sidetrack to all the people in the chat asking me if my wife is Indian.
+So, just gonna quickly sidetrack to all the people in the chat asking me if my wife is Indian, no.

-No, but in the flashman novels, on his campaign, on his way out of India, he buys an Indian haul and takes him with him on the campaign.
+But in the fact in the Flashman novels, on his campaign, on his way out of India, he purchases an Indian hall and takes him with him on the campaign.

-And because she's in the image, I thought I saw an opportunity to win brownie points.
+And because she's portrayed my wife as that, and because she's in the image, I thought I saw an opportunity to win brownie points.

-That's the story as to why she ended up in the image.
+Yeah, that's the story as to why she ended up on the image.

 So, you know, I thought I made the effort, you know.

-I thought here's Tony Bedessa, yeah, Tony Bedessa's brother or someone else essentially colored stick figures of small figures being seemingly abused.
+Uh, I thought here's uh, Tony Bedeta, uh, yeah, Tony Bedessa's brother or someone else, essentially, coloured stick figures of small figures being seemingly abused.

 Also, don't forget them hiring the spirit cooking lady to perform at parties.

-Yeah, there's a whole really degenerate and frankly evil culture in that sort of sphere.
+Yeah, there's there's a whole really degenerate and frankly evil culture in that sort of sphere.

 Everything is just fine.

-Well, that's a Coinbase advert pointing out that British shit.
+Well, that's a coinbase advert pointing out that Britain's shit.

 I mean, they're 100% right.